manyworldss/To_Do_list.py/README.md

 # Simple Python To-Do List Manager

-A command-line based To-Do List manager implemented in Python.
-This project serves as a learning exercise for basic Python programming concepts including functions, lists, user input handling, and basic error management.
+A command-line-based To-Do List manager implemented in Python.
+This project is a learning exercise for basic Python programming concepts including functions, lists, user input handling, and basic error management.

 ## Features